 Think of it as a fact-finding mission, especially since depositions take place during the discovery phase of a lawsuit.
 They don’t happen during the trial itself, and not in a courtroom.
 Instead, depositions are often held at one of the attorney’s offices.

-The purpose of a deposition is two-fold.
-First, both sides are trying to learn as much as they can about your relationship to the defendant, what happened before, during, and after the accident, and about your injuries.
-The deposition is an opportunity to gain information – good and bad – to prepare for trial.
+There are two main reasons to take depositions.
+First, both sides want to learn as much as they can about what happened and why.
+In a personal injury case for instance, this means gathering information about what happened before, during, and after the accident.
+The deposition is an opportunity to learn the facts – good and bad – to prepare for trial.

-At trial, your attorney can object to inappropriate questions and the judge can immediately decide whether or not you have to answer.
-The inquiries that can be made at trial are much narrower than during a deposition since a deposition is a fact-finding mission while testifying at trial is to support a specific issue within the case.
+Unlike a deposition, which allows for a more probing inquiry and compels you to answer, your attorney can object to inappropriate questions if you are testifying.
+When an objection is raised, the judge will decide whether you must answer.
+The inquiries made at trial are much narrower than during a deposition since a deposition is a fact-finding mission while testifying supports a specific issue within the case.

-No one wants to walk into a deposition blind and be caught off guard with unexpected questions, particularly when your answers could greatly affect the outcome of your personal injury case.
-Instead, you are better off working with a knowledgeable personal injury attorney who can thoroughly prepare you for a deposition.
+While you won’t know every question in advance of a deposition, being represented by an attorney protects you from walking into a deposition blind.
+Being caught off guard by the other side’s professional lawyer can affect your answers and the outcome of your case.
+Instead, you are always better off working with a knowledgeable attorney who can thoroughly prepare you for a deposition.

 Your lawyer will go over the types of question you can anticipate during a deposition, how to best answer them, how to avoid accepting responsibility, and how to handle stressful moments.